Frequently asked questions

 I’m a sole trader, how do I add service to my membership?

-If you're employed as a sole trader by a building and construction company to perform substantially labour only work, your employer must submit this service with QLeave.
+If you're employed as a sole trader by a building and construction company to perform substantially labour-only work, your employer must submit this service with QLeave.

 Why does my workers’ service not show up on their statement when I’ve been online and completed my Worker Service Return?

 If you've completed your Worker Service Return but haven't submitted it, your workers' service won't show up on their statement.
 You may need to check that the return has been submitted.
+If we've received your return, it'll be listed in the 'completed' tab in online services.